aptech/gauss_blog/README.md

 [![alt text][3.1]][3]

 # GAUSS blog
 This repository houses the code and data to accompany the [Aptech **GAUSS** blogs](https://www.aptech.com/blog/).
-The blogs cover a variety of GAUSS topics including programming, best practices, time series, econometrics, graphics, and more.
+The blogs cover a variety of GAUSS topics including programming, best practices, machine learning, time series, econometrics, graphics, and more.

 ## Getting Started
 ### Prerequisites
-These program files require a working copy of **GAUSS 18+**.
+These program files require a working copy of **GAUSS 22+**.
 Many can be run on earlier versions with some small revisions.

 ### Installing
 Installation instructions for the individual codes are provided in blog-specific README files.